xbandrade/odonto-django/README.md

 ## 🖱️ REST API
 #### ➡️ The API was built using `Django REST Framework`, with `JWT` authentication
 The `base_url` is `https://odontodj.onrender.com`, and all requests to the API can be called via `base_url` + `API endpoint URL` with the `JWT` authorization headers.

+#### ➡️ Swagger documentation endpoints
+- JSON view of the API specification at `/swagger.json`
+- Swagger-ui view of the API specification at `/swagger/`
+- ReDoc view of the API specification at `/redoc/`

 ❕JWT
 - `POST` ➔ `/users/api/token/` ─ Generate `refresh` and `access` authorization tokens.